 If both parents have allergies, their children have a 60-80% likelihood of developing allergies.

 • Environment.
 Although heredity can determine whether you’ll have an allergy or not, it’s usually the environment that either protects you from developing the allergy, or sets the process in motion.

 Some exposures promote allergies in individuals, as well as their offspring (e.g. polluted environments, exposure to cigarette smoke, and consumption of junk food and sugary drinks).
 On the other hand, some exposures in the environment are protective, for example fermented foods, high-fibre diets and exposure to farm animals.

-- Upper respiratory infections – children who contract viral or bacterial infections of the upper respiratory system (nose, throat and bronchial tubes) before they are six months old are more likely to develop allergies or conditions such as asthma later on in life.
+• Upper respiratory tract infections.
+Children who contract viral or bacterial infections of the upper respiratory system (nose, throat and bronchial tubes) before they’re six months old are more likely to develop allergies or conditions such as asthma later in life.

-Although emotional stress may trigger an allergy, allergies do not have a psychosomatic origin.
+Although emotional stress may trigger an allergy, allergies don’t have a psychosomatic origin.

 Reviewed by Prof Mike Levin, Head of Division of Asthma and Allergy at the University of Cape Town.

 MBChB; FCPaed; MMed; PhD Diploma Allergology; EAACI UEMS Allergy exam, FAAAAI, FACAAI.
 March 2018.